hajali-amine/image-resizer/readme.md

 --------

-### Thank you for your time and don't forget to leave a :star2:
+### Thank you for your time and don't forget to leave a :star: